 The library is open on a regularly scheduled basis and is supervised by a library aide.
-Library classes are held for all students in grade kindergarten through grade five so that they may enjoy the books, enhance their library skills, and research abilities as well as exploring quality literature.
+Library classes are held for all students in grade kindergarten through grade five so that they may enjoy the

 Non-Custodial Parents

 Kirtland Elementary School believes the involvement of parents is important in the educational and social development of children.
 KES offers the same opportunities of access and observation to both parents, unless there is a court order restricting access and observations.
 A divorce or change in custody does not change the rights of a natural parent to information about their child's education or their right to review and inspect school records.
 A non-custodial parent may request and receive a copy of their child's report card, permanent record, a school calendar, progress reports and conference times and dates.
 Only the custodial parent has the right to make educational decisions requested by the school.
 Stepparents generally have no right to records, reports or conferences unless the custodial parent approves the rights.